- Description

 Prepare the site:

 Swedes are brassicas and like other members of the family need a firm, non-acid soil which has reasonable drainage.
 Pick a sunny spot and dig in autumn.
 Like most brassicas they do not like an acid soil so add lime to the soil if necessary.
-In spring apply Growmore fertilizer and sprinkle Bromophos if cabbage root fly is known to be a problem.
+In spring spread a general fertilizer; well-rotted manure is perfect if you get it.
 Prepare the seed bed a week later, treading down and raking the surface.

 Sowing: